 Knowledge is power.
 At the same time, quality of information is becoming harder to determine and quantity of information is increasing exponentially.
 Consumption of information requires specific strategies and computer assistance to ensure it is filtered and packaged effectively.
 To remain competitive in the ‘Brussels Bubble’, organizations need to update and optimize the collection, analysis and use of intelligence, and translate it into persuasive messages and impactful activities.

-This workshop takes your intelligence strategy to the next level and will enable you to craft more impactful and information-driven public affairs campaigns.
+This two-part workshop takes your intelligence strategy to the next level and will enable you to craft more impactful and information-driven public affairs campaigns.

 During the sessions we will discuss: